Chaining

 Chaining refers to the practice to link several elements one to each other.

-In PHP, there are two chaining : exception and method call.
+There are two types of PHP chaining: exception and method call.

 Exception chaining happens when an exception is created, while including a previous exception.
 This is convenient to provide all information in the end.